tombulled/annotate/README.md

 ```

 ### Multi-Value Annotation
-A label that has multiple values
+An annotation that has multiple values
 ```python
 import annotate